mobs-lab/epymodelingsuite-cloud/docs/google-cloud-guide.md

     experiments/            # YAML experiment configurations
 ```

 The storage abstraction layer in the scripts automatically detects `EXECUTION_MODE=local` and uses `/data/bucket/` instead of `gs://bucket-name/`.
-See [local-docker-design.md](local-docker-design.md) for implementation details.

 ## 7) Scripts